Schinzel/web-blocks/doc/tasks/value_handler_client.md

 initial value handler client.

 # Strategy
+The aim is to send code to the server and handle the response using just HTML.
+We might offer options to build out or override default behaviour with JavaScript.

 The overall strategy is build a client system that allows us to start with some basic cases, but is thought out to extendable to allow build out to handle